-In addition, a member suggested a workshop concerning a redesign of the SW 13th street corridor.
+In addition, a member suggested a workshop concerning a redesign of the U.S. Highway 441 (SW 13th Street) corridor.

 At its August 27, 2018 meeting, the Metropolitan Transportation Planning Organization received an update on the scoping of the U.S. Highway 441 resurfacing project between the Marion County line and State Road 331 (Williston Road).
 The Florida Department of Transportation is currently coordinating with Alachua County for the implementation of a linear park on the Paynes Prairie corridor.
-The Florida Department of Transportation intends to follow the elements of the Florida Design Manual 2018 and other criteria specified in the letter.
+The Florida Department of Transportation Department of Transportation intends to follow the elements of the Florida Design Manual 2018 and other criteria specified in the letter.